Ruth B. Drown: Career

 Drown worked in the electrical assembly department of Southern California Edison Company and made her first radionic machine in 1929.
 Drown began practicing as a chiropractor in 1922.
 She was influenced by the devices of Albert Abrams.
 She was a licensed osteopath and a member of the American Naturopathic Association.

 She invented radio devices which she claimed could cure any patient in the world, just from blood-sampling.
 According to Drown, the Drown Radio Therapy and Drown Radio Vision instruments (also called Homo-Vibra Ray instruments) tuned in to the vibrations of the body, and could locate and identify not only disease, but gauge blood pressure, examine urine, and sample the temperature of the patient.
 When independently tested her devices and technique were proved ineffective, as she was unable to diagnose any illnesses accurately from provided blood samples of patients.

 At the clinic some patients sat on a table putting their feet on footpads made of German silver.
-The console had a "stick pad" and a quantity of dials which Drowns adjusted after placing an electrode on the body of the patient, usually the stomach.
-When Drowns finger on the pad began to "stick" or "squeak" while turning the dials, then it meant that the "dial settings were beginning to approach the vibration rate of the part or organ of the body that she was supposedly testing".
+The console had a "stick pad" and a quantity of dials which Drown adjusted after placing an electrode on the body of the patient, usually the stomach.
+When Drown's finger on the pad began to "stick" or "squeak" while turning the dials, then it meant that the "dial settings were beginning to approach the vibration rate of the part or organ of the body that she was supposedly testing".
 Drowns would then take out glass vials holding a chemical and insert unopened into the well of the desk and continue adjusting the dials.
 When she determined that she had matched the numbers to the vibrations of the patient she would read off the dial numbers to her assistant who would consult the "rate book" which would give the "normal" vibration rate which was then "fed back into the body to restore health".

-Another machine dubbed by the police "the Tunnel of Love" had patients lie down on a slab and inserted into a hollow coil, Drowns said that this would "straighten up people who walked lopsided".
-If a patient did not want to purchase one of the Drown machines for home use, they could call up the clinic who had kept their blood sample on a blotting paper and insert that into the machine, the "blood sample supposedly remained in some kind of continuous communication with the rest of the patient's blood, where he might be, and thus reflected any current illness" Or for a monthly fee of $35 the blood sample would be inserted into the machine on a specified day, then dials would be set to the healing rate and for an hour it would communicate with the patients blood anywhere in the world.
+Another machine dubbed by the police "the Tunnel of Love" had patients lie down on a slab and inserted into a hollow coil, Drown said that this would "straighten up people who walked lopsided".
+If a patient did not want to purchase one of the Drown machines for home use, they could call up the clinic who had kept their blood sample on a blotting paper and insert that into the machine, the "blood sample supposedly remained in some kind of continuous communication with the rest of the patient's blood, where he might be, and thus reflected any current illness" Or for a monthly fee of $35 the blood sample would be inserted into the machine on a specified day, then dials would be set to the healing rate and for an hour it would communicate with the patient's blood anywhere in the world.
 Drown claimed she could take photos of diseased organs using "radio-vision".
 At the 1966 trial, medical experts examined these photos, one calling it "completely unintelligible".